 Breast Reconstruction in Biloxi, MS

-Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS, performs breast reconstruction surgery on the residents in and around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi who have lost one or both breasts due to injury or breast cancer and want their natural feminine shape and appearance.
+Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS, performs breast reconstruction surgery on the residents in and around Southern Mississippi, Louisiana and Alabama who have lost one or both breasts due to injury or breast cancer and want their natural feminine shape and appearance.

 What is Breast Reconstruction Surgery?

 Breast reconstruction surgery is performed on women who have lost one or both breasts.
 There are several techniques used for reconstruction that restore the natural appearance to a woman’s body.
 In addition to reconstruction using implants, there are techniques that use a patient’s own skin and tissue.
 To learn more about Breast Reconstruction visit our partner site Southern Breast Specialists.